-There are no additional cleaning and disinfecting procedures required for when cohorts use the same space (e.g. a classroom, gym, arts room, home economics or science lab, etc.).
+There are no additional cleaning and disinfecting procedures required.
+This includes when different cohorts use the same space (e.g. a classroom, gym, arts room, home economics or science lab, etc.).

 Traffic Flow / Physical Barriers

 Floor markings and posters will be used to address traffic flow throughout the school.
 Barriers may be installed in places where physical distance cannot regularly be maintained and where a person is interacting with numerous individuals outside of a cohort/learning group.